 Again, the blasphemy of the Holy Spirit cannot be repeated today, although some people try.
 Jesus Christ is not on earth—He is seated at the right hand of God.
 No one can personally witness Jesus performing a miracle and then attribute that power to Satan instead of the Spirit.

-The blasphemy of the Spirit today, which is the same as the unpardonable sin, is the state of continued unbelief.
-There is no pardon for a person who dies in unbelief.
-Continual rejection of the Holy Spirit’s promptings to trust in Jesus Christ is the unpardonable blasphemy against Him.
-Remember what is stated in John 3:16: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
-Further on in the same chapter is the verse “Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on him” (John 3:36).
-The only condition wherein someone would have no forgiveness is if he is not among the “whoever believes in Him,” for it is he who “rejects the Son.”
+The unpardonable sin today is the state of continued unbelief.
+The Spirit currently convicts the unsaved world of sin, righteousness, and judgment (John 16:8).
+To resist that conviction and willfully remain unrepentant is to “blaspheme” the Spirit.
+There is no pardon, either in this age or in the age to come, for a person who rejects the Spirit’s promptings to trust in Jesus Christ and then dies in unbelief.
+The love of God is evident: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” (John 3:16).
+And the choice is clear: “Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on him” (John 3:36).